Curriculum & Speakers

 In addition to bringing in dozens of prominent guest speakers every semester, SHERP hosts the Kavli Conversations on Science Communication at NYU, which are interactive events held both in-person and online.
 Now in their sixth year, these very popular events feature moderated conversations between leading science journalists and eminent scientists.
 So far, they’ve attracted more than 70,000 views online and in person — take a look for yourself!
 You can also watch videos of our predecessor “Inside Out” evening discussion series.
 SHERP students also interact with Ph.D. students, post-docs, medical students and science faculty at NYU who sign up for Science Communication Workshops, which are four-week short courses that introduce scientists to the basics of communicating research to lay audiences.

-We have also brought in eminent science journalists to work with our students and alumni via the Simons Visiting Science Journalist program.
+We also bring in eminent science journalists to work with our students and alumni via SHERP’s Visiting Science Journalist program, funded initially by the Simons Foundation and currently by the Kavli Foundation.
 Best-selling science writer Mary Roach was our inaugural Simons Visiting Science Journalist, later joined by Pulitzer Prize-winning New Yorker staff writer Kathryn Schulz, author David Quammen and editor Laura Helmuth, now editor-in-chief of Scientific American.
 Our students also interact with two “visiting scholars” each year who are leading figures in the world of science journalism.
-Past SHERP visiting scholars have included Carl Zimmer, Maria Konnikova, Melinda Wenner Moyer, Mariette DiChristina, David Corcoran, Corey Powell, Amy Harmon and Virginia Hughes.
+Past SHERP visiting scholars have included Carl Zimmer, Maria Konnikova, Melinda Wenner Moyer, Mariette DiChristina, David Corcoran, Corey Powell, Amy Harmon, Virginia Hughes, Robin Lloyd and Anna Rothschild.

 Another new curricular opportunity for SHERP students is the Physics Journalism Fellowship, funded by the National Science Foundation via NYU Assistant Professor of Physics Joshua Ruderman.
 Fellows pursue in-depth reporting projects at the frontiers of physics.
 The first recipient, Ryan Mandelbaum, visited CERN (the European Organization for Nuclear Research) in Geneva and published this story in Gizmodo based on his fellowship experience.
 The second, Mark Kaufman, visited Los Alamos National Laboratory in New Mexico and wrote about Martian exploration for Mashable.
 The third, Charlie Wood, visited the Atacama Large Millimeter/Sub-millimeter Array (ALMA) in Chile and wrote about the birth of planets for Popular Science.
-And the fourth, Dana Najjar, visited LIGO (the Laser Interferometer Gravitational-Wave Observatory) in Louisiana and wrote about the intricate science of measuring gravitational waves for LiveScience.
+The fourth, Dana Najjar, visited LIGO (the Laser Interferometer Gravitational-Wave Observatory) in Louisiana and wrote about the intricate science of measuring gravitational waves for LiveScience.
+And the fifth, Daniel Leonard, went to Puerto Rico to cover the ill-fated Arecibo telescope for Scientific American.

 We also host special events.
-In the fall of 2012, for example, more than 170 alumni, students and friends of SHERP gathered to celebrate our 30th anniversary, which included a panel discussion (watch the video!) with best-selling authors Rebecca Skloot and Mary Roach and Radiolab creator Jad Abumrad.
-In 2007, we celebrated our 25th anniversary with a full day of events, including a symposium on artificial life featuring famed geneticist J. Craig Venter.
+In September 2022, for example, nearly 200 alumni attended SHERP’s gala 40th anniversary celebration at the Liberty Science Center.
+Ten years earlier, more than 170 alumni, students and friends of SHERP gathered to celebrate our 30th anniversary, which included a panel discussion (watch the video!) with best-selling authors Rebecca Skloot and Mary Roach and Radiolab creator Jad Abumrad.
+And in 2007, we celebrated our 25th anniversary with a full day of events, including a symposium on artificial life featuring famed geneticist J. Craig Venter.

 The program’s award-winning student-run webzine, Scienceline, is fully integrated into coursework.
 SHERP students assign, report and edit stories, blogs, videos, audio podcasts and data visualizations, some of which begin as class assignments.